 I first heard about M1 Finance through Stacking Benjamins and it seemed like an option many couples could use.
 Would you mind giving a quick summary of it?

-Brian Barnes: M1 Finance does this no one is an investing platform that automatically and intelligently invests your money into stocks, funds, and ETFs that you want.
+Brian Barnes: M1 Finance is an investing platform that automatically and intelligently invests your money into stocks, funds, and ETFs that you want.

 So you come in and you can design a customized portfolio.
 Once you design that portfolio we like to say it is easy to manage just a savings account.